Human Tissue Research

-Human tissue can be removed from living persons in the course of medical treatment, from healthy volunteers and from people after their death.
+Human tissue can be removed from living people in the course of medical treatment, from healthy volunteers and from people after their death.
 In each instance, prior consent must be obtained.
-Some tissues are readily available, e.g. blood, placenta and umbilical cord; others are available as waste from surgical operations (e.g. cosmetic surgery, mastectomy, circumcision) or from biopsies for the diagnosis of disease (e.g. from liver and kidney).
+Some tissues are readily available, e.g. blood, placenta and umbilical cord; others are available as waste from surgical operations (e.g. cosmetic surgery, mastectomy, circumcision or brain tumour removal) or from biopsies for the diagnosis of disease (e.g. from liver and kidney).

 Post mortem tissues may be removed from bodies for immediate use or to be frozen for future use.
 These post mortem tissues could include almost any part of the body – brain, heart, lung and other organs, skin, blood vessels and bone.
 They should be removed as soon as possible after death, as certain tissues will lose their viability very quickly.